-1. Older Americans Act Funds Requested- This column reflects the actual Title III amount from the SOURCEWISE.
+1. Older Americans Act Funds Requested: This column reflects the actual Title III amount from Sourcewise.
 The total of this column must equal the amount of funding provided for the program as specified in the Program Standards section.

-2. Non-Federal Match- This column reflects non-federal cash or in-kind resources received by the applicant and used to fulfill or exceed the local match requirement.

-Cash Match- Non-federal cash received by the agency and used to fulfill the local match requirement.

-In-Kind Match- Equivalent value of donated or volunteer services, supplies, etc. from nonfederal third party sources and used to fulfill the local match requirement.
+- 2. Non-Federal Match: This column reflects non-federal cash or in-kind resources received by the applicant and used to fulfill or exceed the local 11.1% match requirement.
+The amount of required match is computed by dividing the total amount of Older Americans Act funds by 9.
+This figure is the minimum required match. - 8.
+Cash Match: Non-federal cash received by the agency and used to fulfill the local match requirement. - 9.
+In-Kind Match: Equivalent value of donated or volunteer services, supplies, etc. from nonfederal third party sources and used to fulfill the local match requirement.
 It may also include the value of agency owned property utilized in the program.